Programming Certificate

 Total Credit Hours:10

 Semester Note: CSC 1060 and CSC 1061 must be taken in the same computer language.
-Students should not take more than 2 programming courses in a semester.
-CSC 2065 is not considered a programming course.
+Students should not take more than 2 Programming courses in a semester.
+CSC 2065 is not considered a Programming course.

 Total Credit Hours: 20